Dynamic Asynchronous Iterations: Results

 \begin{definition} \emph{The messages to node $i$ are in box $k$ at time $t$} if:

-\end{definition} This ensures that any message arriving at node $i$ after time $t$ and before the end of the current epoch is guaranteed to be in box $k$.
-An alternative way of viewing this condition is that node $i$'s \emph{local} view of the iteration's state is (and will always be) in box~$k$.
-This is the first of the two preconditions necessary for \ref{ass:dynamic-aco-progress} that will be needed by Lemma~\ref{lem:advance-state} to prove that node $i$'s state permanently advances a box.
+\end{definition} i.e. if the current configuration is in the set of valid configurations then any message arriving at node $i$ after time $t$ and before the end of the current epoch is guaranteed to be in box $k$.
+A different way of viewing this condition is that node $i$'s local view of the global state of the iteration will be in box~$k$ for the remainder of the epoch.